valeriasanzx/The-College-Guide/README.md

 # The College Guide Blog

 Welcome to The College Guide!
 This web application is designed by students, for students, as a central hub for sharing advice, insights, and tips on navigating college life.
 Whether you're a freshman learning the ropes or a senior with wisdom to share, The College Guide provides a platform to foster collaboration, support, and community.
-It is fully responsive blog web application started with Vite, built with React, Tailwind CSS, and Firebase.
-In this web app you can navigate
+It is a fully responsive blog web application started with Vite, built with React, Tailwind CSS, and Firebase.

 ## Project Structure

 - `/src/components`: Reusable UI components
-- `/src/contexts`: React context providers
+- `/src/services`: Service providers (firebase Auth and Firestore)
+- `/src/styles`: Tailwind css styles
-- `/src/firebase`: Firebase configuration
+- `/src/firebaseConfig.js`: Firebase configuration file
-- `/src/hooks`: Custom React hooks
-- `/src/pages`: Main application pages
-- `/src/utils`: Utility functions

 ## Authors

 - Valeria Sanz Jones

-## Link to the blog web app
+## Link The College Guide Blog

 - https://project-3-ec4bd.web.app/